 Why You Need a Separate Wine Cooler

 Once your wine collection has progressed beyond half a dozen bottles it becomes impractical to keep it in the refrigerator.
 Not only does it take up too much of the space required for perishable food and other cold drinks, it’s also far from ideal because domestic refrigerators typically have only one temperature control, meaning that everything inside it is maintained at the same temperature.
-Wines have varying optimum storage temperatures.
+Additionally, wines have varying optimum storage temperatures.

 Features to Look for in a Wine Cooler

 Our wine cooler reviews will provide a good guide to the features you want to see in the best wine coolers, but here is an overview to get you started.

 Before you can decide on what will be the best wine refrigerator for you, you need to consider exactly where you are going to put it.
 This may constrain what size and shape it can be.
 A space between kitchen cabinets is ideal for a tall, narrow unit, but it may need to be smaller in order to sit on a kitchen counter or fit underneath it.
 Air needs to circulate around the vents at the back of the unit, so make allowances for that in your space provision.
 The best wine cooler location is in your living area, where you have enough space for a free-standing unit.

 Just because one wine cooler is bigger than another on the outside doesn’t necessarily mean that it will hold a greater number of bottles.
 The capacity should be listed in the manufacturer’s features guide, and wine refrigerator reviews will compare the capacity of different coolers.
 Also remember that not all wine bottles are the same size, and the best wine coolers will be able to handle sizes other than the standard 750ml (25.4 oz) bottles.
 This is achieved by having shelves or racks which are sturdy enough to slide in and out of adjustable positions.